 He is the author of more than 100 scientific articles and two textbooks, which are revered by his colleagues worldwide.
 He has been recognized as one of the 50 most influential ophthalmologists, according to “Cataract + Refractive Surgery Today”.
 He is past president of the American Society of Cataract and Refractive Surgery and has served on the Board of Trustees of The American Academy of Ophthalmology.
 Dr. Masket has performed guest surgery and lectured in many international locations, and served on teaching missions with Orbis International.
 Dr. Masket has developed surgical instruments and methods that are used by surgeons worldwide.
 He holds US Patents intraocular lens designs.

 More recently Dr. Masket has developed the Samuel and Barbara Masket Foundation.
-It provides assistance for needy patients, supports clinical research at Advanced Vision Care, and provides post-graduate Clinical and Research Fellowships.
+It provides assistance for patients in need, supports clinical research at Advanced Vision Care, and provides post-graduate Clinical and Research Fellowships.